raymondfx/hyperledger-ledger/demo/AliceGetsAPhone.md

 ## Present the Proof

 The presentation (proof) request should automatically show up in the mobile agent.
-Follow the instructions provided by the mobile agent to prepare and send the proof back to Faber.
+Follow the instructions provided by the mobile agent to prepare and send the proof back to Journalist.
 That will look something like this:

 <details>
     <summary>Click here to view screenshot</summary>